ipopescu/docs/source/docs/casper/concepts/design/consensus.md

 * **Data Reduction** - Older "metadata" used in finalizing certain blocks is no longer useful and can be removed without compromising the immutability of the data stored on the blockchain.

 * **Banning Equivocators** - Dishonest nodes caught equivocating in a previous era are banned from participating in new eras.
-This allows honest nodes to begin a new era in the *relaxed mode*, no longer needing to send endorsements due to past equivocations.
+This allows honest nodes to begin a new era in the *relaxed mode*, no longer needing to send endorsements due to past equivocations. <!-- TODO has slashing for invalid signatures been implemented in Zug? -->

 * **Rotating Validators** - Bonded nodes bid on validator spots each era, with the top 100 highest bidders becoming validators for the era after next (`current era`+ 2).